angelpinheiro/bikenance-app/README.md

 ### Android App

-Technologies used in the Android app:
+The Android app follow an MVVM architecture.

 - Jetpack Compose for modern UI development.
 - Room, Hilt, ViewModel, Coroutines, and other Android Jetpack Libraries.